Crossing sweeper: Description

 referred to mid-19th-century crossing-sweeping as "one of those occupations which are resorted to as an excuse for begging..."
 Crossing sweeping was likely a "last chance" source of income for many and had the advantage of requiring little or no startup capital.
 Those who worked as sweepers were able to ask for money from passersby without necessarily being viewed solely as beggars, and sweepers who regularly worked the same area likely were viewed more sympathetically by those who lived in the neighborhood, leading at times to more formal "weekly allowances."
-Crossing sweepers may have earned a more substantial income in the early 19th century, prior to the arrival of the omnibus, but by the mid-19th century the returns were generally small, with as little as a shilling being considered a "good day's earnings" even for the relatively privileged sweepers on London's main thoroughfares.
+Crossing sweepers may have earned a more substantial income in the early 19th century, prior to the arrival of the horse-drawn omnibus, but by the mid-19th century the returns were generally small, with as little as a shilling being considered a "good day's earnings" even for the relatively privileged sweepers on London's main thoroughfares.

 Among those who worked as crossing sweepers were the elderly and the disabled or, as one 19th-century observer put it, "cripples, and old men and women, shrivelled like dry wrinkled apples, who are just strong enough to give the public that real convenience..."

 Children also worked as crossing sweepers, and the occupation was regularly portrayed in the art and literature of the day as the work of an impoverished child, usually a boy.
 Children sweepers would sometimes work individually and at other times in groups.
 In the latter situation there was often a designated leader—sometimes styled as "king"—and the money was generally shared.
 Groups of young crossing sweepers could be territorial and would fight others to maintain control of their "turf" if necessary.
 In mid-19th-century New York City, crossing-sweeping was common among young girls, who had even fewer options for earning an income than did lower-class boys (with occasional prostitution being a notable exception).